Please note that the TimeRef website is currently being redesigned. This page shows what the rest of site will eventually look like.

 The Lady Chapel of Salisbury Cathedral appears to be the starting point of the construction of the new cathedral.
 Work continued until 1225.

 Work on the Choir at Salisbury Cathedral started in 1225 and lasted until 1237.

 Construction of the major transept and nave of Salisbury Cathedral was started in 1237 and lasted until 1258.
 Salisbury Cathedral has a smaller choir transept.

 Work on the excellent West Front of Salisbury Cathedral began around 1258 and took until 1266.

-The cloisters at Salisbury Cathedral were started around 1263 and the work on them continued until around 1284.
+Construction of the cloisters at Salisbury Cathedral was started in around 1263 and the work on them continued until around 1284.